 Ask your travel professional to look into the foreign carriers’ fees; many savvy families choose “international” beach vacations just to save on children’s airfares!
 If you’re nervous about booking a foreign or low-cost airline, check with the FAA for airline safety records.
 Note that mileage award tickets are not discounted for children, so you may be better off paying cash for infant seats.

-4. What’s the Best Seat For Baby and Me?
+4. What’s the Best Airplane Seat For Baby and Me?

-That depends on the aircraft and seat configuration.
 If you’re traveling in coach or economy class with a lap child, request a bulkhead seat and bassinette, provided free of charge (but not guaranteed) on most wide body aircraft.
 There are, however, restrictions when using a bassinette.
 Your child cannot weight more than 22 lbs.
 (10 kg.) and must be under 6-months old.
 If you can afford first class, bring a blanket or carry-mat so he/she can sleep soundly on the floor in front of your feet.
-(Great for you and baby, not safe in case of unforeseen turbulence, according to the FAA.)
+(Alert!
+This is great for you and baby, not safe in case of unforeseen turbulence, according to the FAA.)

 If you’re traveling with a child over about 6 months or 24″ long, buy economy seats, but not the bulkhead row.
 Bulkhead armrests are fixed, which prevents the baby from straddling seats (if adjoining ones are vacant) to sleep.
 Also, many recently built planes have made bulkheads into Emergency Exit rows, now restricted to passengers over 15-years of age for safety reasons.
 Ask which rows have seat belt airbags — tiny airbags built into lap straps also may make plane seatbelts much safer for young or lightweight kids in flight.

-Allow at least two hours in advance of departure to conquer the airport.
+Allow two-three hours in advance of departure to conquer the airport.
 Minimize hand luggage and use a front carrier, backpack or stroller for your baby to free adult hands for plane tickets, passports, and other papers.
-After you check your luggage at the curb or inside, carry your pre-printed boarding passes with you to confirm seating, then go immediately to Security so you won’t be stressed by the wait.
+After you check your luggage at the curb or inside, carry your pre-printed boarding passes with you to confirm seating.
+Then, go immediately to Security so you won’t be stressed by the wait.

 Remember, security will insist that your infant be carried through checkpoints by an adult.
 If you’re using a stroller, keep it handy.
 Most airlines will ‘gate-check’ it on the jetway if you ask nicely.

-If you plan on carrying aboard liquids for your baby, it is important that you inform a TSA agent before passing through airport security that you will be boarding the plane with baby formula, breast milk or juice in quantities greater than 3 oz.
+If you plan on carrying aboard liquids for your baby, inform a TSA agent before passing through airport security.
+Say you will be boarding the plane with baby formula, breast milk or juice in quantities greater than 3 oz.
 They may ask you to drink some of it yourself to “prove” it’s safe.

-Keep carry-ons easily accessible under the seat in front of you.
+Keep carry-ons for infants and toddlers easily accessible under the seat in front of you.
 Since airline food has disappeared, bring some beverages and snacks or your own.
 To avoid dehydration, says noted pediatrician Dr. Barry Sears, children should drink plenty of fluids.
 Conversely, we’ve heard that you shouldn’t overfeed baby mid-air because their bloated tummies may cause pain and crying.

 “To prevent aerotitis media (ear pain) caused by a change of air pressure in the eustachian tube,” says Dr. Neal M. Kotin, “encourage swallowing during ascent and, more importantly, during descent.”
 Nursing, sipping and chewing all work for toddlers better than holding their nose and blowing out.
 Avoid the ‘Stewardess Cure’ — holding a cup filled with steam over each ear — as this technique can force moisture into the ear canal which may become infected.
 Many parents swear by Ear Planes, a small ear plug designed to equalize pressure changes in the inner ear.
 Dr. Sears recommends keeping infants comfortable by administering a saline nasal spray every hour to prevent a dry, itchy nose.
 Only wake sleeping children on descent if they have a history of ear pain.

-8. How Can I Get the Baby To Sleep?
+8. The Priceless Flying with Baby Tip – How Can I Get Baby To Sleep?

 How do you achieve the impossible, you ask?